alan-turing-institute/data-safe-haven/docs/safe_haven_user_guide.md

 Local availability of a data copy file volume, usage of Gitlab, HackMD, etc will be unaffected by the VM update.

-To access an updated VM, use the `custom VM (desktop) app` instead of the `shared VM (desktop) app`.
+To access an updated VM, use the `DSVM Other (Desktop)` app instead of the `shared VM (desktop) app`.
 This is exactly as in [Section 4.4](#section-44-using-the-data-analytics-virtual-machine), with the only difference that in each log-in, you have to provide the updated VM’s `[IP]`.
-Prior to initial use, you will also have to follow the first-time set-up instructions by SSH-ing in via the `custom VM (SSH) app` instead of the `shared VM (SH) app`, following instructions as in [Section 4.3](#section-43-first-time-set-up), with the only difference that in each log-in, you have to provide the updated VM's `[IP]`.

-Any local files that you have created in older VMs – e.g., analysis scripts, notes, derived data – will have to be manually transferred and are not automatically available in a newer VM.
+Any local files that you have created in the `/shared` folder on other VMs (e.g. analysis scripts, notes, derived data) will be automatically available in the new VM.

-Three options to transfer files:

-- Use WinSCP for drag-and-drop file transfer, as in [Section 4.8](#section-48-accessing-the-data-and-exporting-figures).
-First transfer from the old [IP] to the Windows environment, then transfer from Windows environment to new [IP].
-- Use command line SCP for direct transfer from old [IP] to new [IP].
-The data science VMs are able to see each other in the network.
-- Push your partial work to Gitlab from a local git repository on the old VM, and the pull your work into a local git repository on the new VM.
-This is *not* recommended for figures or files above a size of 1MB as it will clutter Gitlab, please use only for code and other text files, or small figures/data.

 ## Appendix B: Gitlab tutorial notes